Ignore the Advice of Articles that Suggest Certain KPIs, as every Organisation’s most Important Metrics will be Different

 Every Business is Different

-Whereas a product fit Saas company will want to measure the amount of sign-ups or retention of users, a professional law firm is bound to be more interested in monthly recurring revenue and referrals.
+Whereas a product fit Saas company will want to measure the number of sign-ups or retention of users, a professional law firm is bound to be more interested in monthly recurring revenue and referrals.

 Don’t forget that your KPIs need to be relevant to your business and its own unique goals.
 Think carefully about what metrics are most important for sustainable success and choose your KPIs accordingly.